- Date of Birth9 May 1987

 We are delighted to be supporting the talented Dan Cole and wish Tigers a successful season.

-A Leicester Tigers academy graduate, tighthead prop Dan Cole came through the ranks of his hometown club to establish his place among the very best in his position with club, country and the British & Irish Lions.
+A Leicester Tigers academy graduate, tighthead prop Dan Cole came through the ranks of his hometown club to establish his place at elite level with club, country and the British & Irish Lions.

-Cole played his junior rugby with South Leicester and progressed to the Tigers academy, gaining valuable experience on loan at Bedford before joining the senior squad at Leicester during the 2008/09 season.
+Cole played junior rugby at South Leicester and progressed to the Tigers academy, gaining valuable experience on loan at Bedford before joining the senior squad at Leicester during the 2008/09 season.
 He ended that campaign in his first Premiership Final as Tigers beat London Irish to lift the silverware.

-A title winner again in 2010 and for a third time in 2013, Cole made his 100th club appearance in a Heineken Cup win over Toulouse in January 2013 and ended the season in another Premiership Final, celebrating with victory over Northampton Saints before joining the Lions tour to New Zealand where he played in all three Tests.
+A league title winner again in 2010 and for a third time in 2013, Cole made his 100th club appearance in a Heineken Cup win over Toulouse in January 2013 and ended the season in another Premiership Final, celebrating with victory over Northampton Saints before joining the triumphant Lions tour to Australia where he played in all three Tests.

-He went on a second Lions tour in the summer of 2017, this time for the drawn series in New Zealand, after receiving the supporters’ Outstanding Service award.
+He went on a second Lions tour in the summer of 2017, this time for the drawn series in New Zealand.

-Cole made his Tigers debut in a cup tie at Bath in October 2007, was Players’ Young Player of the Year in 2009/10 and shortlisted for PRA Young Player of the Year.
+Recipient of the club’s Outstanding Service award in 2016/17, Cole made his Tigers debut in a cup tie at Bath in October 2007 and was Players’ Young Player of the Year in 2009/10 when he was also shortlisted for PRA Young Player of the Year.

 After an England Saxons debut against Portugal in February 2009, he went to the Churchill Cup in the USA and stepped up to make his Test debut in the 2010 Six Nations after just 21 senior starts for Leicester.

 He was an ever-present in Six Nations fixtures for the next four seasons, as well as playing in his first World Cup in 2011.
 His 50th cap came during the 2015 Six Nations before heading for his second Rugby World Cup.
-He shared in the Grand Slam win of 2016 and was an ever-present in England’s record unbeaten run up to the final round of the 2017 Six Nations before taking his total number of caps to 82 by the end of the following season.
+He shared in England’s Grand Slam of 2016 and was an ever-present in a record unbeaten run up to the final round of the 2017 Six Nations.
+He took his total number of caps to 85 by the end of the 2018/19 season.